blosc2.std#

 ddof¶ (int, optional) – Means Delta Degrees of Freedom.
 The divisor used in calculations is N - ddof, where N represents the number of elements.
 By default, ddof is zero.

-keepdims¶ (bool, optional) – If this is set to True, the axes which are reduced are left in the result as dimensions with size one.
-With this option, the result will broadcast correctly against the input array.
+keepdims¶ (bool, optional) – If set to True, the reduced axes are left in the result as dimensions with size one.
+This ensures that the result will broadcast correctly against the input array.

-kwargs¶ (dict, optional) – Keyword arguments that are supported by the
+kwargs¶ (dict, optional) – Additional keyword arguments that are supported by the

 empty()